ModelEarth/community/projects/intro.md

 <h4>Emissions Dashboard</h4>

 Georgia Tech, UGA, Emory and the Ray Anderson Foundation are developing an [Emissions Dashboard](https://cepl.gatech.edu/dashboardseminars) focused on local sources and sinks for greenhouse gas emissions.
-Drawdown Georgia uses the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and other federal datasets - some of which are also included in the USEEIO/Flowsa data pipeline.
+The new tools use the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and other federal datasets - some of which are also included in the USEEIO/Flowsa data pipeline.

 <h4>Environmentally-Extended Input Output Data</h4>